kyma-project/kyma/docs/kyma/04-02-local-installation.md

 ## Install Kyma and access the Console UI

-Follow there instructions to install Kyma from a release or from sources:
+Follow these instructions to install Kyma from a release or from sources:
 <div tabs>
   <details>
   <summary>
   From a release
   </summary>

-  1. Provision a kubernetes cluster on minikube ready to be installed with Kyma run this command:
+  1. Provision a Kubernetes cluster on Minikube.
+Run:

      ```bash
      kyma provision minikube
      ```
-     > **NOTE:** Kyma CLI command above uses default minikube vm driver installed for your OS, for list of default vm driver for supported OS and other available vm drivers you can read from [here](http://github.com/kyma-project/cli)
+     > **NOTE:** The `provision command uses default Minikube vm driver installed for your OS.
+For a list of supported vm drivers see [this document](http://github.com/kyma-project/cli).
-  2. Install Kyma with latest release, run following command:
+  2. Install Kyma from the latest release.
+Run:
      ```bash
      kyma install
      ```